rastersoft/autovala/wiki/Project-File-Format.md

    * vala_source: this command specifies one source file that belongs to this binary.
 The path must be relative to the binary/library path.

-                The last three subcommand can be repeated as many times as needed to specify all the sources and packages needed.

    * vala_vapi: this command specifies one custom *.vapi* file, needed to compile your project.
 Each file must be prepended by the relative path from the project folder.
 The path must be relative to the binary/library path.

+                The last four subcommands can be repeated as many times as needed to specify all the sources and packages needed.

  * vala_library: the same than vala_binary, but creates a dynamic linking library.
 It uses the same subcommands.